 After assaulting another woman at a Las Vegas hotel in 1999, he was finally sentenced to prison – ending his career at 20-0 with 15 KOs.

-Johnson was the first Black Man to hold the Heavyweight Championship of the World, and because of that reason today in a politically correct world Johnson has been raised up as a hero.
+Johnson was the first Black Man to hold the World Heavyweight Championship, and because of that, today, in a politically correct world, Johnson has been raised up as a hero.

 Tyson was frightening.
 He first made an impactful debut as a teenager just a few years after leaving juvenile detention, only for his fame to quickly dissipate as soon as he reached his early 20s.